I need help with my drug problem. But can I even afford to go to rehab?

 How Much Is Rehab for Alcohol and Drugs?

 As you would expect, there is no universal cost for each part of rehab.
-As a point of reference, American Addiction Centers estimates that the cost of a standard inpatient addiction treatment facility is between $14,000 and $27,000 for a 30-day program.
+It is estimated that the cost of a standard inpatient addiction treatment facility is between $14,000 and $27,000 for a 30-day program.
 While those figures may seem high at first glance, they include not only the facility, but the actual treatment, staff costs, and access to therapists and other professionals.

 How much an addiction treatment program costs will vary based on: